97 Amazing Things Made in the U.S.A.

 RELATED: The Best Hot Dog in Every State

 Since 1980, Tofurkey has been making “lip-smacking food that makes animals, people, and the planet happy” from their facilities in Hood River, Oregon.
 Although the name might tend to imply Tofurkey is all about meatless turkey, they actually make their products to resemble many different kinds of meats, including ham, sausage, and bologna.
 These Tofurkey deli slices ship from Whole Foods, via Amazon.

 Golden Blossom Honey

-Golden Blossom has made its since 1921 with a unique blend (orange blossom, sage buckwheat, and extra white clover) creating their signature flavor, and it’s sourced exclusively from U.S. beekeepers.
-Psst…if honey could talk, here’s what it would tell you.
+Golden Blossom has been in business 1921 with a unique blend (orange blossom, sage buckwheat, and extra white clover) creating their signature flavor, and it’s sourced exclusively from U.S. beekeepers.

 Ritual Zero Proof – Tequila alternative